Hell in a Cell (2010): Preliminary matches

 Later, John Cena faced Wade Barrett.
 The stipulations were if Barrett won, Cena would have been forced to join The Nexus.
 If Cena won, The Nexus would have been forced to disband.
 If The Nexus interfered in the match then Barrett would have lost the match.
 During the match, various WWE superstars attacked The Nexus, but the referees made them disperse.
 As Cena attempted an Attitude Adjustment on Barrett, Barrett countered into a Wasteland on Cena for a near-fall.
 Cena executed an Attitude Adjustment on Barrett for a near-fall.
-In the climax, Cena applied the STF on Barrett but Michael McGillicutty distracted the referee.
-While the referee restrained McGillicutty, Husky Harris attacked Cena with a metal object and ran away.
+In the climax, Cena applied the STF on Barrett but the debuting Michael McGillicutty and Husky Harris interfered; as McGillicutty distracted the referee, Harris attacked Cena with a metal object and ran away.
 Barrett pinned Cena to win the match, forcing Cena to join The Nexus.

 In the fifth match, Michelle McCool defended the WWE Divas Championship against Natalya.
 In the end, Natalya applied the Sharpshooter on McCool but Layla threw her shoe into the ring, resulting in Natalya winning by disqualification.